Tohru-art/Cybersecurity-Learning-Journey/README.md

 ## Projects (INCOMING)

-This section will display all independent project that i have completed.
+This section will display all independent projects that I have completed.
 [IN PROGRESS]

 ---